ember-learn/ember-blog/content/the-ember-times-issue-202.md

 [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) published an RFC on [Evolving Ember’s Major Version Process](https://github.com/emberjs/rfcs/pull/830).
 The RFC proposes to put major versions on a predictable 60-week cadence, similar to the [6-week minor release cadence](https://emberjs.com/releases/).

 The RFC argues that while [Ember mentions](https://emberjs.com/releases/) that it aims to "make major releases as rare as possible” since it forces development teams to spend time researching the changes and modifying their codebase before they can upgrade, it actually makes upgrades more painful rather than less painful.
-For Ember users while the major releases may be more rare, they actually become harder over time and for Ember maintainers the planning and coordination required for a major release happens on an ad hoc basis with no ability to plan for it in advance.
+For Ember users, while the major releases may be more rare, they actually become harder over time and for Ember maintainers the planning and coordination required for a major release happens on an ad hoc basis with no ability to plan for it in advance.

-Chris presents an alternate way to use SemVer by clarifying how we use major releases and editions, namely: never couple the addition of new features to breaking changes, Ember major versions should only remove deprecated features, and Ember's big releases are labeled as "Editions” and lands as a minor release and is therefore always backwards compatible.
+Chris presents an alternate way to use SemVer by clarifying how we use major releases and editions, namely: never couple the addition of new features to breaking changes, Ember major versions should only remove deprecated features, and Ember's big releases are labeled as "Editions” and lands as a minor release and are therefore always backwards compatible.

 Read more about the RFC and add your comments on [GitHub](https://github.com/emberjs/rfcs/pull/830)!